flaneurette/Windows-Migrate/README.md

   **To install winget on new PC**

   - Option 1: open the Microsoft Store and locate: "App Installer" or "Winget", and install it if you don't have it.
+Permalink: https://apps.microsoft.com/detail/9nblggh4nns1
   - Option 2: (preferred)
   - Download winget manually: https://aka.ms/getwinget
   - Then, in powershell navigate to the /Downloads/ folder and (as admin) type: